jgeller112/cogsci_researchmethod/content/home/syllabus.md

     - IRB: Although student research projects are covered by the IRB,  the ethicical implications of your research project is important.
 To this end, you will become CITI certified and also fill out a Rutgers IRB .
 In order to get full points, you will have to do submit your CITI training certificat (basic behaviroal and social research) and submit IRB.

-    - Final programmed experiment: The last several weeks of the course will involve programming your experiment in PsychoPy.
+    - PsychoPy Experiment: The last several weeks of the course will involve programming your experiment in PsychoPy.
 Do not worry if you have never used PsychoPy.
-There will be plenty of time to work on this in class and get help from me and fellow classmates.
+There will be plenty of time to work on this in class and get help from me and your fellow classmates.

 - **80%** (Final Project) In this class, you will replicate a published experimental result.
 Final approval has to come from me.
 Generally, you should try to pick something you are interested in.
 The HW assignments are strongly aligned to this project.